D3Ext/WEF/README.md

 ## Disclaimer

-Creator isn't in charge of any and has no responsibility for any kind of:
+Creator has no responsibility for any kind of:

 - Illegal use of the project.
-- Legal infringement by third parties and users.
+- Law infringement by third parties and users.
-- Malicious acts, capable of causing damage to third parties, promoted by the user through this software.
+- Malicious act, capable of causing damage to third parties, promoted by the user through this software.

 ## License

 This project is under MIT license

-Copyright © 2023, *D3Ext*
+Copyright © 2024, *D3Ext*